General Terms and Conditions for ONTRACK Data Recovery Services

 7.3 Ontrack shall at Customer’s request and expense promptly provide Customer with all information necessary to enable Customer to demonstrate compliance with its obligations under the GDPR, to the extent that Ontrack is able to provide such information.

 8.1 In respect of any Personal Data Breach involving Personal Data, Ontrack shall, without undue delay: (i) notify the Customer of the Personal Data Breach; and (ii) provide the Customer with details of the Personal Data Breach.

-9.1 Ontrack shall, at the Customer’s written request, either delete or return all the Personal Data to the Customer in such form as the Customer reasonably requests within a reasonable time after the earlier of: (i) the end of the provision of the relevant data recovery services pursuant to the Terms related to Processing; or (ii) once Processing by Ontrack of any Personal Data is no longer required for the purpose of Ontrack’s performance of its relevant obligations under this Data Processing Agreement, and delete existing copies (unless storage of any Personal Data is required by applicable law and, if so, Ontrack shall inform the Customer of any such requirement).
+9.1 Ontrack shall, at the Customer’s written request or upon expiry of internal retention periods, either delete or return all the Personal Data to the Customer in such form as the Customer reasonably requests within a reasonable time after the earlier of: (i) the end of the provision of the relevant data recovery services pursuant to the Terms related to Processing; or (ii) once Processing by Ontrack of any Personal Data is no longer required for the purpose of Ontrack’s performance of its relevant obligations under this Data Processing Agreement, and delete existing copies (unless storage of any Personal Data is required by applicable law and, if so, Ontrack shall inform the Customer of any such requirement).
 Ontrack shall procure that its Sub-Processors shall undertake the same actions with regard to Personal Data.

 9.2 In the event that Personal Data remains within Ontrack’s possession or control for any period longer than 12 (twelve) months without any active instructions from the Customer, Ontrack shall delete such Personal Data.